RomanS001/RomanS001/README.md

 - 👋 Hi, I’m Roman Sundurov.
 - 👀 I’m interested in Development and Securities.
-- 🌱 I’m currently learning iOS Development on the Skillbox and RayWenderlich.
+- 🌱 I’m currently learning iOS Development on the Raywenderlich, Codecademy, and Skillbox.
-- 📫 How to reach me: roman.sundurov.work@gmail.com, https://www.facebook.com
+- 📫 How to reach me: roman.sundurov.work@gmail.com, https://www.facebook.com/roman.sundurov

 <!---
 RomanS001/RomanS001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.